cojamalo/GitPush-Automated-Github-Push-for-MacOS/README.md

 	fswatch -0 -orl2 -e "\.git" "$f" | xargs -0 -n1 ~/savePush.sh
   ```
     * Where $f is a stand in for the input path from the "Ask for Text" input

+4) After running the program, make sure to close the script when you no longer what changes to be tracked through the automator icon in your toolbar.